C0nd4/spoofable/README.md

 Domains are considered spoofable if any of the following conditions are met:
 + Lack of SPF Record
 + Lack of DMARC Record
-+ SPF Record does not specify ~all o -all
++ SPF Record does not specify ~all or -all
 + DMARC policy is set to p=none
 + DMARC policy is nonexistant